Receiver (video game): Receiver 2

 In Receiver 2, all gun mechanics are simulated, instead of some, according to developer Wolfire Games.
 The player is tasked with locating, and listening to (or optionally, destroying) 3-5 audio tapes (depending on their rank) in a procedurally generated world.
 Cartridges (now occasionally appearing inside small, unbranded, ammunition boxes) and flashlights are also scattered throughout the world.
 Players start with a random handgun.
 All guns from previous games, including the Smith & Wesson Model 10 revolver, the Colt M1911, and the select-fire Glock 17 make a return.
 New guns are also added, including the Colt Detective Special, the Desert Eagle Mark I, the Beretta M9, the SIG Sauer P226, the Hi-Point C-9, and the Colt Single Action Army.

-Some specific tapes now include darker tones and topics, which will grow worse and worse throughout the tape, until it sounds like the Receiver recording is likely attempting to commit suicide.
+Some specific tapes now include darker tones and topics, which will grow worse and worse throughout the tape, until it sounds like the Receiver recording is likely attempting suicide.
 This is a "Threat echo", in which "the voice of the Threat" takes control of the player's firearm and hands, in an attempt to force them to commit suicide too.
 This can be prevented by unloading the gun before the player completely loses control and the barrel is turned to the in-game character's face.
 The game also features a "rank-up" system, where after collecting enough tapes, the player advances to the next rank, potentially unlocking new firearms and tapes.
 Upon death, the player will revert back to the previous rank, but retains all of their earned rewards.